-In addition to these quicker options for boosting milk supply, there are also some that can take longer.
-Some of these include:
+In addition to these quicker options for boosting milk supply, there are also some methods that can take a bit longer.
+These include:

 - Power pumping (also called cluster pumping) – Pumping on and off for hour (20 minutes on, 10 off, 10 on, 10 off, and so on); this can take about a week to see results.

 - Adding a pumping session – Pumping more frequently can also help increase milk supply.
 This can also take about a week to work.

 - Domperidone – Medication that requires a prescription and can be hard to get in the United States.
 It is generally effective within 3-4 days, but may take up to 4 weeks.